1. Corona crisis changing the meeting culture

 On 24 February 2020, SAF-Holland SE was entered in the Luxembourg Commercial Register, where the German-American holding company has its registered office.
 The manufacturer of truck axles with 4,000 employees worldwide plans shortly to relocate its headquarters to its largest plant in Bessenbach, Germany (North Bavaria).
 At the same time, the dualistic system, i.e. the separation of the executive board and the supervisory board, is to be introduced, following the German model.
 However, no co-determination for employees is planned.
 The SE conversion in Luxembourg ensures that the participation-free status can be imported to Germany.

 SAF-Holland SE will establish an SE works council on the basis of the Luxembourg subsidiary requirements.
 Normally, the subsidiary requirements only apply if negotiations fail, but the company had not even established a Special Negotiating Body (SNB).
 Whereas the Merger Directive expressly allows for a waiver of the SNB, this is not provided for in SE law.
 SAF-Holland did not yet have a European works council.
-The company has several production facilities in Germany and Italy as well as branches in seven other countries within the European Single Market.
+The company has several production facilities in Germany and Italy as well as sales offices in nine other countries within the European Single Market.

 Press release on the SE conversion